 Eew, it's YUK

 If you have friends or family who smoke, remind them to throw their butts away responsibly.
-If you see a smoker dropping a butt, let them know that it has an impact and they should dispose of them responsibly to avoid fines.
+Let them know that it has an impact and they should bin them to avoid fines.